wko27/blog/_daily/2018-06-22-Smog_Check.md

   * battery on robot vacuum cleaner died
 * steamed a fish
   * Brian made a scampi with fresh pasta to go with it
-* smoothie
+* smoothie to finish the last banana before I head to LA
-* finished leftover green beans before I head to LA
+  * finished some leftover green beans too
 * paid my DMV registration bill
 * ported data upload part from Android app into Python for a UART dump